top of page

 Dinah Mendenhall cropped 1.jpg

-Dinah Mendenhaul
+Dinah Mendenhall

 Dinah and Isaac Mendenhall provided shelter for freedom seekers at their home, which was located along what is now Route 52